Push Mower Buying Guide

 How to Choose a Walk-Behind Mower

 Now that spring is upon us, grass is growing faster every day.
-Whether you’re a homeowner or opening your own lawn care business, cutting grass will soon be at least a weekly chore.
-There is a very wide variety of lawn mowers that it might be a little overwhelming.
-For anyone who can’t make up their mind, we have prepared a little guide as well as the top 11 push mowers to give some ideas about how to choose the right mower so you don’t end up hacking away with the wrong tool.
+Whether you’re a homeowner or opening a lawn care business, cutting grass will soon be at least a weekly chore.
+There is a wide variety of lawnmowers, so it might be a little overwhelming.
+For anyone who can’t make up their mind, we have prepared a little guide and the top 11 push mowers to give some ideas about choosing the right mower so you don’t end up hacking away with the wrong tool.

 Gas or Electric Mower?

-There are two type of powered mowers: gas and electric.
-They are both powerful tools and have their unique strengths, but they also have many common features, so knowing the distinctive traits of each is very important to ensure that you will not have too much power or too little.
+There are two types of powered mowers: gas and electric.
+They are powerful tools with unique strengths and many standard features.
+Knowing the distinctive traits of each is very important to ensure that you will not have too much or too little power.

 Gas Mower Features